mapmeld/haiti-new-content/README.md

 * Run 'yt-to-ogg.py' to convert all of your mp4 videos into ogg/ogv format

+* Don't delete your MP4 files!
+You will need them for Android devices and older browsers.

+### Enabling OGG playback in KA-Lite

+* Add these changes to allow and prefer OGG video format in KA-Lite: https://github.com/mapmeld/ka-lite/commit/ebf31e68122ef3548a6ef0f8b9e321ef812b74b3

 ### Troubleshooting

 If you have problems during video download or conversion, you need to delete MP4 and OGV files instead of expecting the script to overwrite them.

+If you missing any of the OGV files, and your browser supports OGV, it will error instead of switching to MP4 format.
+Only apply the KA-Lite changes if you are committed to OGG format.